top of page

 Her poems and creative nonfiction have appeared in the Academy of American Poets Poem-a-Day Series, Alaska Quarterly Review, Another Chicago Magazine, Arts & Letters, Barrow Street, The Bellingham Review, Blackbird, Bloom, Brevity, The Cincinnati Review, The Common, Creative Nonfiction, Denver Quarterly, DIAGRAM, Diode, Dislocate, Fifth Wednesday, Fourth Genre, The Georgia Review, Green Mountains Review, Gulf Coast, Harpur Palate, Hunger Mountain, The Iowa Review, Juked, Juxtaprose, The Kenyon Review, Literal Latte, The Los Angeles Review, The Louisville Review, The MacGuffinThe New England Review, Nimrod, Open 24 Hours, Pank, Passages North, Phoebe, PoemMemoirStory, Poet Lore, Quarter After Eight, Redivider, The Rumpus, The Saint Ann’s Review, The Seattle Review, Seneca Review, So to Speak, StoryQuarterly, Southern Indiana Review, Tupelo Quarterly, Verse Daily, Water-Stone Review, Weave Magazine, and Zone 3

 Born in 1979 in Seattle, Washington, Julie completed a Master of Arts in English at Western Washington University in 2003, a Master of Fine Arts in Poetry at the University of Pittsburgh in 2006, and a PhD in Interdisciplinary Humanities at the University of Louisville in 2012.
-She is an Associate Professor of English in the creative writing program at Florida International University in Miami, where she teaches poetry, memoir, lyric essay, and hybrid forms to graduate and undergraduate students.
+She is Professor of English in the creative writing program at Florida International University in Miami, where she teaches poetry, memoir, lyric essay, and hybrid forms to graduate and undergraduate students.

 bottom of page